What’s the Largest Hard Drive You Can Buy?

-As of February 2021, the largest HDD you’ll find on the market today clocks in at a massive 18 terabytes, and though you’ll find drives of this size from a number of manufacturers, we recommend Seagate’s IronWolf 18TB drive to get the job done.
+As of April 2022, the largest HDD you’ll find on the market today clocks in at a massive 20 terabytes, there are 24TB external HDDs.
+Although it’s tempting to buy the most recent and largest drives, we recommend Seagate’s IronWolf 18TB drive to get the job done.
 If you absolutely need the storage to house hundreds of games or thousands of hours of video footage, this is the perfect drive for you.

 Of course, just because you can buy it doesn’t mean you should.
 These types of drives are built for enterprise first, which means they’re slow and built to stay on for tens of thousands of hours at a time.

 These drives are made for network-attached storage or NAS, and at just 7200 RPM, they aren’t made for speed and performance.
 Don’t get us wrong, though.
 If you’re looking for storage above everything else—or you’re building a NAS enclosure for your home network—the IronWolf will get the job done.
 At under $600, you’re paying less than four cents per gigabyte.

 Early last year, the company released its 20TB drive.

 The whole point of buying a disk-based drive in 2022 is to help deliver tons of storage at a low price, but if you’re looking to get a ton of storage while also keeping your read and write speeds high, you’ll have to turn to SSDs.

 With prices dropping on SSDs faster than companies can keep up, buying a new drive has never been a better idea.
 As of April 2022, the largest SSD you can buy for your personal PC comes in at 16TB, now almost on par with the 20TB drive we highlighted above.
 Given the high price of a 16TB SSD, you might want to settle for an 8TB SSD and enjoy the speed increases over a larger capacity HDD.